History and Origins

 However, on the remote island of Eriskay due to difficulties with access and the extra cost implications for sustaining larger animals, other breeds were not introduced, leaving a stock of pure bred ponies which, with increasing mechanisation, had declined to around 20 animals by the early 1970s.

 It was at this time that a dedicated group of people got together and decided to save the ponies whose numbers were dangerously low.
 Through their hard work and the establishment of breeding groups throughout the British Isles, numbers have risen steadily and now there are around 420 Eriskays in the world.
-The Eriskay Pony is classed as critical by the Rare Breeds Survival Trust, with whom the Eriskay Pony Society works closely to ensure the long term survival of the breed.
+The Eriskay Pony is classed as a Priority Breed by the Rare Breeds Survival Trust, with whom the Eriskay Pony Society works closely to ensure the long term survival of the breed.

 The Eriskay Pony stands 124-138cm (12.0-13.2 hands) high.
 In winter a dense waterproof coat enables them to live outside in the harshest conditions.
 The predominant colour is grey with the occasional black or bay and no other colours normally occur.
 Their legs are fine, with neat feet and only a small tuft of hair at the fetlock.
 Foals are often born black or bay and usually turn grey as they mature, although a few individuals remain black or bay into adulthood.
 Eriskay Ponies are immensely strong for their size and are able to carry a light adult with ease.